fournet/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Append-only Log Security Requirements

 There are many different candidate verifiable data structures that may be used to implement an Append-only Log, such as chronological Merkle Trees, sparse/indexed Merkle Trees, full blockchains, and many other variants.
-The Transparency Service is only required to support concise Receipts (i.e., whose size grows at most logarithmically in the number of entries in the Append-only Log) that can be encoded as a COSE Signed Merkle Tree Proof.
+The Transparency Service MUST support Receipts that can be encoded as a COSE Signed Merkle Tree Proof for a choice of verifiable data structure that meets the requirements listed below.

-It is possible to offer multiple signature algorithms for the COSE signature of receipts' Signed Merkle Tree, or to change the signing algorithm at later points.
+The Transparency Service MAY additionally support Consistency Receipts for this data structure.
+It is RECOMMENDED that verifiable data structures used for SCITT Receipts receive public cryptographic review on CFRG or a similar forum.

+A Transparency Service MAY offer receipts for multiple signature algorithms, or change its choice of signature algorithm over time.
-However, the Merkle Tree algorithm (including its internal hash function) cannot easily be changed without breaking the consistency of the Append-only Log.
+However, it it generally hard to change its verifiable data structure (including for instance internal hash functions) without breaking the security requirements of the Append-only Log.
-It is possible to maintain separate Registries for each algorithm in parallel but the Transparency Service is then responsible for proving their mutual consistency.
+In such cases, it may be possible to maintain separate Append-only Log for multiple verifiable data structure in parallel, and to provide additional proof of their mutual consistency.

 #### Finality